Commission on Interracial Cooperation: Results and final years

 Before the Commission was created, there were 83 lynchings; ten years later (1929) this number dropped to ten.
-Through the work of this commission, African Americans and whites had meetings to confer about African Americans' problems, a gradually increasing group on both sides learned to know the goals and sympathies of each other.
+Through the work of this commission, African Americans and whites had meetings to confer about African Americans' problems, a gradually increasing group on both sides learned the goals and sympathies of each other.
 In 1930, financial troubles attributable to the Great Depression led the commission leaders to rethink the programs that were in effect.
 They chose to abandon much of their fieldwork to concentrate more heavily on research.
 In 1944, a number of conferences led to the establishment of the Southern Regional Council.
 Many interracial movement leaders agreed that the Commission on Interracial Cooperation programs were out of date, and they supported the commission's merger with the Southern Regional Council.
 The Commission on Interracial Cooperation had clearly helped prepare the South to enter a new phase in the movement towards racial justice in the United States.